 You should start by asking yourself what you want from your legal career and then research firms that line up with your goals.
 Take the following factors into consideration when making your choice.

 - Practice area - From banking to personal injury and shipping to sports there are lots of areas of law you could work in.
 If you're struggling to narrow down your options think about the topics that you enjoy at university.
 Take into consideration any legal work experience that you've done, including vacation schemes, and reflect on the projects and cases you found most interesting.

 - Size of firm - This will affect the clients you deal with, the work you do and the numbers of trainees that are taken on.
-Typically larger firms tend to be commercial, city practices who advise major organisations.
+Typically, larger firms tend to be commercial, city practices that advise major organisations.
 High-street firms are among the smallest and advise members of the public.
-Firms can be categorised into Magic Circle, city, national, international, high street and USA-based.
+Firms can be categorised into Magic Circle, City, national, international, high street and USA-based.

 - Training programme - You need to do some research to find out the structure of the training contract and whether they offer any extras such as client secondments or overseas work.